Your Directors have pleasure in presenting the Sixtieth Annual Report together with theaudited accounts for the year ended March 31 2020.

 Every year Safety week is celebrated from 4th March to 11th March during whichcompetitions lectures and training sessions are organized to inculcate and enforce theneed for a safe working environment and Emergency Planning.

 Regular environment monitoring is carried out to ensure pollution levels for air andwater are below the specified limits by the State Pollution Control Board.
-Strictadherence to environment rules is ensured by conducting inspections and environment audit.Environment programs and trainings conducted to inculcate a sense of conservation ofenvironment.
+Strictadherence to environment rules is ensured by conducting inspections and environment audit.

 Effluent Treatment Plant is upgraded with SUF (submersible ultra-filtration) technologyand treated effluent is used in various processes thus increasing water conservation.

 The particulars as prescribed under Section 134(3)(m) of the Companies Act 2013 areannexed to this report as Annexure D'.

 As per the requirements of The Sexual Harassment of Women at the Workplace (PreventionProhibition & Redressal) Act 2013 Internal Complaints Committee (ICC) has been setup to redress complaints received regarding sexual harassment.
-All employees (permanentcontractual temporary trainees) are covered under this policy.
+All employees (permanentcontractual temporary and trainees) are covered under this policy.

 Your Directors wish to place on record their appreciation of the contribution made bythe employees of the Company.
-The Directors wish to convey their appreciation to theBanks Dealers and other Business Associates and the Shareholders for their continuoustrust and support.
+The Directors wish to convey their appreciation to theBanks dealers and other business associates and the shareholders for their continuoustrust and support.